folio-org/mod-data-loader/README.md

 ```

 Currently, if the database is down, or the tenant in the x-okapi-tenant does not exist, the API will return success but will do nothing.
 This is an issue in the RMB framework used by mod-inventory-storage (errors will be logged in the mod-inventory-storage log, but the message is not propagated at this time)

+**Performance**

+A single call to the API with a binary Marc file with 50,000 records should take approximately 40 seconds.
+You can run multiple API calls concurrently with different files to speed up loading.
+A 4-core server should support at least 4 concurrent calls (approximately 200,000 records within a minute).

+Adding Javascript custom functions (while allowing maximum normalization flexibility) does slow down processing.
+Each call takes approximately 0.2 milliseconds, meaning, for example, attaching custom Javascript functions to 6 fields in a 50,000 record Marc file means 300,000 javascript calls at 0.2 milliseconds per call -> 60,000 milliseconds (60 seconds) overhead.